parth-2k6/LegalIntel-V2/README.md

 ## ⚙️ Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

 - Node.js (v18 or later)
-- A Firebase project with Authentication, Firestore, and Storage enabled.
+- A Firebase project with Authentication, Firestore and Storage enabled.

 ### Setup